Pathway for palliative care

-For people with a life-threatening illness, either at the beginning of their journey or near the end, having a dedicated team to help manage your symptoms and pain, help you plan your care pathway and enhance your quality of life is critical.
+For people with a life-limiting illness, either at the beginning of their journey or near the end, having a dedicated team to help manage your symptoms help you plan your care pathway and enhance your quality of life is critical.

-For carers, who are quite often family, knowing there is a support network of professionals and trained volunteers out there to give you practical support including respite is a comfort and relief.
+For carers, who are quite often family, knowing there is a support network of professionals and trained volunteers out there to give you practical support is a comfort and relief.

-From specialist palliative care staff to GPs, allied health professionals to highly-trained volunteers who provide support and carer respite, they are all part of the Palliative Care team that covers the Barwon South Western Region.
+From specialist palliative care staff to GPs, allied health professionals to highly-trained volunteers they are all part of the Palliative Care team that covers the Barwon South Western Region.